dreadl0ck/plistwizard/README.md

             abort if input file has a dirty state in git (default true) -list
+            recursively search for plists and list them all -listall
             recursively search for plists and list them all -lookup string
             lookup the value for a key in the property list dictionary -major
             bump major version
+    -marketing-version
+            print only marketing version
     -minor
             bump minor version
     -next-version